FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 # Putting It All Together

-Add model data to our component Class.
+Add model data to our Component Class.
 Create 2 public properties to hold the data.
 Use the Data models we created to add type information.

 ```js